Eugenics in the United States: Eugenics during the civil rights era

-Sterilization of African-American women
+Sterilization of women

-Though it is unknown the exact number of African-American women who were sterilized throughout the country in the 20th century, records from a few states offer some estimates.
-In the state of North Carolina, which was seen as having the most aggressive eugenics program out of the 32 states that had one, during the 45-year reign of the North Carolina Eugenics Board, from 1929 to 1974, a disproportionate number of those who were targeted for forced or coerced sterilization were black and female, with almost all being poor.
+Though it is unknown the exact number of African American women who were sterilized throughout the country in the 20th century, records from a few states offer some estimates.
+In the state of North Carolina, which was seen as having the most aggressive eugenics program out of the 32 states that had one, during the 45-year reign of the North Carolina Eugenics Board, from 1929 to 1974, a disproportionate number of those who were targeted for forced or coerced sterilization were black and female, with almost all being poor, there is also debate weather distribution of risky contraceptives like Norplant through Medicaid could be considered as targeting black female populations.
 Of the 7,600 women who were sterilized by the state between the years of 1933 and 1973, about 5,000 were African American.
 In light of this history, North Carolina became the first state to offer compensation to surviving victims of compulsory sterilization.
 Additionally, whereas African Americans made up just over 1% of California's population, they accounted for at least 4% of the total number of sterilization operations conducted by the state between 1909 and 1979.
 Overall, according to one 1989 study, 31.6% of African American women without a high school diploma were sterilized while only 14.5% of white women of the same educational status were sterilized.